 These grab and go foods are actually good, and you should definitely plan on a meal or two coming from 7-11 or Lawson.
 When we have a busy day planned (or if it’s a tourist season when restaurants have long lines), we’ll skip eating at a sit-down restaurant and just do something on the run from a convenience store.
 Consider this another “culturally authentic” experience, as many Kyotoites do the same.

 Not every 7-11 has English labels yet.
-They started this initiative in 2018 to prepare for the influx of foreign tourists in advance of the Tokyo 2020 Olympics, and are starting the initiative in the most touristy areas of Japan.
+They started this initiative last year to prepare for the influx of foreign tourists in advance of the Tokyo 2020 Olympics, and are starting the initiative in the most touristy areas of Japan.
 There are several of these stores already around Kyoto, but I cannot recall where they all are located.

 Speaking of the Tokyo 2020 Olympics, if you travel to Japan in the near future, you’ll benefit from the nation’s preparations for the event.
 There has been a significant increase in the amount of English signage and information, and a concerted effort to provide information to tourists.